UltraMessaging/smx_perf/README.md

 The higher numbers may not be reliable, especially as application complexity is added, which will affect the CPU cache and timing in unpredictable ways.
-This is why we claim throughput of 14M msgs/sec - this seems to be a reliable performance measure that does not rely on serendipity.
+This is why we claim a throughput of 14M msgs/sec - this seems to be a reliable performance measure that does not rely on luck.

 ## TOOL USAGE NOTES